agb32/durham/docs/hpcdays/tutorials.md

 Learn about Lustre installations at various sites, and discuss your Lustre woes with experienced users.

+The Darshan profiling tutorial has been cancelled due to unavailability of staff.
+Therefore, a LUG discussion will be had instead.

 ### AMD GPUs: Simplify your HPC Application Port to GPUs - OpenMP and Managed Memory on AMD MI300A and MI300X